jlconlin/prophet-predict/README.md

-This repository uses actuarial tables to show the probability that a senior leadership member of [The Church of Jesus Christ of Latter-day Saints](https://churchofjesuschrist.org) will be come the President of the Church, i.e., the prophet.
-This does *not* take into account the actual health of any individual.

-Note this is all for fun.
+# How This Works

+## What This Calculates

+The probability that each apostle will serve as President (Prophet) of The Church of Jesus Christ of Latter-Day Saints on any given date over the next 30 years.

+## How It Works

+An apostle becomes President when:

+1. All apostles ordained before them have passed away
+2. They are still living

+For each apostle, we calculate the probability of both conditions being met for each day over the next 30 years.

+## Data Sources

+- **Ordination dates**: Publicly available church records
+- **Birth dates**: Publicly available church records
+- **Mortality data**: Social Security Administration actuarial tables for U.S. males

+## Key Assumptions

+- Succession follows seniority by ordination date
+- No early resignations or unforeseen circumstances
+- Individual health follows average mortality patterns

+## Limitations

+- Statistical model cannot account for individual health conditions
+- Shows probabilities, not predictions
+- Cannot predict unforeseen circumstances

+## Technical Information
 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

-## Getting Started
+### Getting Started

 First, run the development server: